asd-xiv/pluginus/README.md

 History of all changes in [CHANGELOG.md](/CHANGELOG.md)

-### 0.6.2 - 6 April 2019
+### 0.6.3 - 10 April 2019

 #### Change

-* Add tests for error: plugin dependency not found, plugin path not found
+* Plugin files can use both commonjs and ES6 export syntax